Genepyi/Genepyi-Python-Project/README.md

 # Genepyi-Python-Project
-This is my work for the Python project
+This is my work for the Python project of Yi-Ting